ajvideira/rocketseat-ignite-reactjs-upfi/README.md

 ## 💻 Project

 Upfi is a platform to upload images.
-This is the eighth of ReactJS track of Ignite course from [Rocketseat](https://rocketseat.com.br/).
+This is the eighth challenge of ReactJS track of Ignite course from [Rocketseat](https://rocketseat.com.br/).

 ## ✨ Technologies